sroscoe2/CSCE156-Lab06-JDBC/readme.md

 ## 1. Getting Started

+Clone the project code for this lab from GitHub using the URL,
+<https://github.com/cbourke/CSCE156-Lab09>.
+Refer to Lab 1.0 for
+instructions on how to clone a project from GitHub.

+***Note*** Be sure that the Albums database is installed and includes the data from the SQL scripts from prior labs.

+## 2. Overview

 In this lab you will familiarize yourself with the Java Database Connectivity API (JDBC) by finishing a simple, nearly complete retrieve-and-display web application.
 The design of the webapp is